fromatlantis/astro-railway/README.md

 # Astro Build Project Deployed on Railway

 This repository contains an Astro build project, deployed on Railway.
-It serves as an example to showcase how simple and efficient deploying to Railway can be.
+It serves as an example to showcase how simple and efficient deploying to Railway can be to get started using the railway CLI.
+Please note you can use the github integration easily but I wanted to explore the CLI.

 ## Why Railway?